top of page

 Flamingo Flower: Anthurium

-The Vergrowth approach uses a passive system having no moving parts, requiring no power and having stability and consistency because the water transfer is by wicking action from a reservoir above the top surface of the growth medium for automatic watering of houseplants.
+The Vergrowth houseplant watering system uses a system having no moving parts, requiring no power and having stability and consistency because the water transfer is by wicking action from a reservoir above the top surface of the growth medium.
 The picture on the upper left shows a closeup of a hydrator with wicks installed and a globe inserted.
-What can't be seen is the extension from the bottom of the hydrator to stabilize it.
 When used with a watering globe, it provides a reliable, convenient and cost effective solution to the problem of automatic watering of houseplants.
-In addition to the watering globe, other types of reservoirs can be used with the hydrators.
-These can have different designs (which can enhance the aesthetics of your plants) or capacities (to provide longer unattended watering).
-They can all be employed to provide automatic watering of house plants.
-The reservoir is easily removed and the distributor and wicks are unobtrusive and easily hidden.
-Using this system for automatic watering of house plants allows quick conversion of your house plants to an attractive conversation piece.
-The picture on the lower left shows an Anthurium with a different reservoir in place and the one on the lower right shows it with the reservoir removed.

 Flamingo Flower: Anthurium